dfki-ric/uxo-dataset2024/README.md

 - *aris_file_meta.yaml*: meta data recorded by the sonar for each recording, see [aris-file-sdk](https://github.com/SoundMetrics/aris-file-sdk).
 - *aris_frame_meta.csv*: meta data recorded by the sonar for each frame, see [aris-file-sdk](https://github.com/SoundMetrics/aris-file-sdk).
 - *gantry.csv*: positions of the gantry crane.
 The positions have been interpolated to the sonar frames' timestamps.
-- *notes.txt*: additional notes taken for the recordings.
+- *notes.txt*: additional notes taken for the recording, e.g. PTU tilt, target or trajectory type.

 # What was recorded